Trusted

 This indicator uses the moving averages related to Bitcoin’s hash rate to locate bearish and bullish trends.
 Much like a standard moving average crossover strategy, the 30-day MA moving under the 60-day MA signals a bearish trend.

-Hash ribbons give a more conservative approach towards post-halving price rises as miners do take some time to get back into the mix.
+Hash ribbons take a more conservative approach to post-halving price rises, as miners take some time to get back into the mix.

 Realized HODL Ratio